 London Buses has performed well.
-Excess Waiting Time (EWT) was 1.0 minute on high frequency routes which is a very good performance.
-The percentage of kilometres operated is also better than target.
+Excess Waiting Time (EWT) was 1.1 minute on high frequency routes, which is a very good performance, and TfL Business Plan target.
+The percentage of kilometres operated is below target.
 Customer satisfaction was higher than target.
-Pleasingly, the bus station score, which is often lower improved in this quarter.